skip to content

 Jukwa market, Ghana

 This is a paper on the anthropology of and from Africa, with a particular focus on sub-Saharan Africa.
-Through a series of lectures and seminars, we will examine, reflect upon, and critically discuss the following themes: the relationship between African anthropology and colonialism; race and the ‘invention’ of Africa; spirit possession, Christianity, and Islam; politics and human rights; disability and welfare; neoliberal economic reforms and their effects; popular culture and youth; gender and sexuality; land; rural-urban relations; health and healing; violence and memory; diasporas; and the ethics of studying Africa in the 21stcentury, amongst others.
-We will explore both historical sources as well as more contemporary research.
+Through a series of seminars, we will examine and critically discuss a range of themes, such as: the relationship between African anthropology and colonialism; race and the ‘invention’ of Africa; diasporas and migration; Christianity and Islam; healing and medicine; politics and human rights; economic reforms and their effects; popular culture and youth; gender and sexuality; land; violence and memory; cities and infrastructure; energy and climate.
+We will explore both historical sources as well as contemporary research.

 Paper Resources